 In this study, the test was evaluated in two separate subpopulations in which the main difference was the prevalence of abnormality.
-This has obvious advantages over two separate studies by controlling for a number of factors that may affect the test performance: the same junior doctors, same radiographers, same reference radiologist's opinion) and a lack of blinding between the generative bias.32 It is difficult to gauge the effect a lower quality reference standard would have estimates, but it is units between the high- and low-prevalence populations.
+This has obvious advantages over two separate studies by controlling for a number of factors that may affect the test performance: the same junior doctors, same radiographers, same reference two principal limitations are quality of the reference standard (a single radiologist's opinion) and a lack of blinding between the test and the reference standard, raising the potential for review bias.32 It is difficult to gauge the effect a lower quality reference standard would have estimates, but it is up121 between the high- and low-prevalence populations.
 Equally, the effects of review bias are likely to inflate estimates of the sensitivity and specificity in both the high- and low-prevalence populations and given it is differences between these performance statistics that are important to demonstrate the principle, inflated estimates in both subpopulations are less of a problem.